About the Department

 The Department comprises of two core groupings and one next steps agency:

-The Department is responsible for three Executive and three non-Executive Non Departmental Public Bodies
+The Department is responsible for two Executive and two non-Executive Non Departmental Public Bodies

 and has oversight of